Overview

 void RegisterNumberFormatter(const char *id, Formatter f)

-Registers formatter for int, double and int64 types.
+Registers formatter for bool, int, double and int64 types.

 void RegisterStringFormatter(const char *id, Formatter f)